Host Family Placements

 - Provide opportunities for the student to engage in regular family life and culture.

-- Live within a five-mile radius of the Los Angeles Regional Center where the student attends classes.
+- Live within a 10-mile radius of the Los Angeles Regional Site, where the student attends classes.

-Families that are interested in hosting a student must go through an application and selection process where program staff examines the family’s residence and private room for the student, contacts their personal and professional references, and interviews the applicants.
-When screening host family applicants, we try to find the most qualified families to ensure students will be safe, secure, and supported.
+Families who are interested in hosting a student must go through an application and selection process where program staff examine the family’s residence and facilities, contact their personal and professional references, and interview the applicants in order to ensure a supportive living context.